 Elon is the Nordic region’s largest retail chain for consumer electronics and home appliances, with over 400 stores in Sweden alone.
 As part of their plans to rebrand, Elon integrated to Magento Commerce Cloud, to meet their new brand concept of a modern in-person and online user experience.

-As Elon unveiled its new brand and eCommerce site, COVID-19 began to radically transform consumer behaviour.
+As Elon unveiled its new brand and eCommerce site, COVID-19 began to radically transform consumer behavior.
 Since physical locations saw a decrease in shoppers during the pandemic, the eCommerce experience became the front line for Elon’s interaction with potential customers.
 Additionally, older customers have turned to Elon’s online store for both research and purchases.
 Customers also use the eCommerce site to book the best times to pick up their products at a physical store.
 As a result, the improved online functionality allows Elon’s eCommerce store to support physical stores which saw a decrease in foot traffic and sales during the pandemic.

 Elon’s strategy aligns with the idea that online customer activity leads to greater in-person activity.
 When collecting products purchased online, for example, customers have purchased additional products in physical stores.
 Thanks to Elon’s omnichannel approach, they unify the customer’s online user experience with the excellent customer experience found at any of its storefronts.